Canada-Saskatchewan equivalency agreement respecting the release of methane from the oil and gas sector

 3.1 The parties will share information with each other respecting the administration of this agreement.

-3.2 On an annual basis, no later than December 31st, Saskatchewan will provide the following to Canada for the previous calendar year:
+3.2 On an annual basis, no later than December 31, Saskatchewan will provide the following to Canada for the previous calendar year.
+Information made public by Saskatchewan on its website is considered a form of information sharing that may satisfy the following requirements:

 1. a list of facilities and the facility level emissions data used to calculate excess emissions